 I detected a sense of meritocracy that is appreciated by the younger people: Hard work plus creativity can produce results, which could equate to a lot of wealth.
-And they did not seem to have too much sympathy for the tech billionaires caught in the government’s crosshairs.
 I also came away thinking that women feel very much empowered in China.

-As an investor, I find it useful not to make broad generalizations about the world’s second-largest economy.
+As an investor, I find it useful not to make broad generalisations about the world’s second-largest economy.
 China consists of many regional economies that are rapidly transforming.

 Shanghai is cosmopolitan and booming, with an incredible amount of wealth creation.
-To me, the city now feels like Hong Kong in the 1980s.
 In the Yangtze River Delta region around Shanghai, large health care clusters are being developed in the cities of Suzhou and Wuxi.
-Farther inland, the cities of Hefei and Hangzhou are hubs for critical component manufacturing and the electric vehicle (EV) auto industry.
+Further inland, the cities of Hefei and Hangzhou are hubs for component manufacturing and the electric vehicle (EV) auto industry.

-Along the southeast coast in Guangdong province, Shenzhen (home to Tencent) remains the Silicon Valley of China but also is now a health care hub and the world’s largest vaping manufacturing center.
-Dongguan has become the yesteryear manufacturing powerhouse for developing communications and computer-related equipment.
-It is a sober reminder of how competitive the manufacturing sector is in China: Reform or die!
-The rest of Guangdong province remains the bedrock of small merchant enterprises, traders and niche service providers empowered by the internet and digitalization.
+Along the southeast coast in Guangdong province, Shenzhen (home to Tencent) remains the Silicon Valley of China but also is now a health care hub and the world’s largest vaping manufacturing centre.
+Dongguan has become the yester-year manufacturing powerhouse for developing communications and computer-related equipment.
+It is a reminder of how competitive the manufacturing sector is in China: reform or die!
+The rest of Guangdong province remains the bedrock of small merchant enterprises, traders and niche service providers empowered by the internet and digitalisation.

-Overall, I found that local government leadership still matters enormously.
-Key performance indicators for local officials now include competitive advantage (instead of blind competition), as well as promoting a green and clean environment for the cities.
+The private sector isn’t the only one going through intense transformation.
+The way local governments work is also changing.
+KPIs (Key performance indicators) for local officials now include competitive advantage (instead of blind competition), as well as green and clean environment for the cities.

-We are beginning to see some food and goods inflation, driven by higher power prices due to the government’s drive to decarbonize.
-On the other hand, internet productivity and fierce competition remain powerful forces in keeping prices down, despite rising costs for raw materials and select component pieces like semiconductors.
+We are beginning to see some food and goods inflation, driven by higher power prices due to the government’s drive to decarbonise.
+On the other hand, internet productivity and fierce competition remain powerful forces in keeping prices down, despite rising costs for raw materials and select component prices like semiconductors.

-China’s manufacturers and health care companies are embracing customized process automation for efficiency and cost competitiveness.
+China’s manufacturers and health care companies are embracing customised process automation for efficiency and cost-competitiveness.
 Scale is also an advantage.
 The most impressive automated plants we visited included a producer of battery separators for electric vehicles, a maker of industrial components and traction motors, a vaccine manufacturer and a developer of immuno-oncology drugs.